snotskie/ttrpg/md/index.md

 There are several different types of Endeavors depending on the scenario.
 However, all Endeavors build on the same general rules covered in this chapter.

-A few types of Endeavors are described at the end of this chapter.
-More Endeavor types will be described in future books.
+A few types of Endeavors are described below.

+More Endeavor types are described in *Humanity, Endeavored*, available at <https://snotskie.github.io/ttrpg/endeavored.html>.

 ### Rounds
 <!-- _class: rules -->